 Tim Goeglein is Vice President for Government and External Relations at Focus on the Family in Washington DC.
 He served as Special Assistant and Deputy Director of The White House Office of Public Liaison to President George W. Bush, and was the President’s principal outreach contact for conservatives, think tanks, veteran’s groups, faith-based groups, and some of America’s leading cultural organizations.

 Goeglein is the author of the evocative political memoir The Man in the Middle: Faith and Politics in the George W. Bush Era, which was published in September, 2011.
 His hobbies include reading, tennis, swimming, biking, and the fine arts.
 He has been married to Jenny for 26 years; they have two sons Tim and Paul; and they live in the Washington metropolitan area.

 Gracy Olmstead (Class of 2013) was formerly Associate Editor of The American Conservative and Assistant Managing Editor of TheFederalist.com.
 She is an Idaho native who now writes frequently for The Week, National Review, Christianity Today, and many other publications.
 She lives west of Washington with her husband and daughter.

-Rachel Adams (Class of 2015) is Special Projects Coordinator at the Discovery Institute.
-While at PHC she interned at WORLD, where one of her stories won the Christian Life Missions Walker Journalism Award, and she still writes occasionally for WORLD.
-She lives near Seattle with her husband Blake.
+Rachel Adams (Class of 2015) is Assistant Editor at World Digital.
+She was formerly Special Projects Coordinator at the Discovery Institute.
+While at PHC she interned at WORLD, where one of her stories won the Christian Life Missions Walker Journalism Award.
+She and her husband live in Wheaton, IL.